 If you threaten them first, then you lose any protection that you have under those types of laws.

-I I hear I I I we played the tape earlier of Oscar Stewart, and you always hear these examples of these people that you know, in the midst of evil and horror, they just step up and because they're armed, they have the ability that empowers them to protect other people.
+I hear, we played the tape earlier of Oscar Stewart, and you always hear these examples of these people that, you know, in the midst of evil and horror, they just step up.

-Now, Lori Kay is a different story.
+Now, Lori Kaye is a different story.

-She just took a bullet for her rabbi in that case out of pure human love, um, which is, you know, unbelievable.
+She just took a bullet for her rabbi in that case out of pure human love, which is, you know, unbelievable.

-But this guy had the confidence because he was thankfully armed.
+But this guy had the confidence because he was, thankfully, armed.

-Yeah, I mean, I just cried when I heard the story of the woman who threw herself in front of the the rabbi that was there in order to save his life.
+Yeah, I mean, I just cried when I heard the story of the woman who threw herself in front of the rabbi that was there in order to save his life.

 I mean, somebody who has this courage and is willing to save another person's life, those are the types of people that we want to have more in this country, not less.